William Wardell: London office

-In Melbourne
+In Victoria

-Melbourne in the early 1850s was a rough and primitive place with potholed roads.
-Robbery was commonplace, and the poverty caused by the soaring inflation, and streets that were in 1854 described as open sewers ensured that disease was rife.
-It was into this environment came men seeking fortunes digging for gold.
-Within ten years the gold rush had transformed Melbourne from a provincial outpost of the British Empire to a wealthy and rapidly expanding city.
-Between 1853 and 1854 Melbourne doubled in size, however many of its new and expanding population lived in tented villages within the city.
-This need for building coupled with available funding drew aspiring young architects from around the world, among them John James Clark, Peter Kerr and in William Wilkinson Wardell.
+Melbourne at the time was in the throes of a boom sparked by the Victorian gold rush, which began in 1851.
+The city transformed from a rough provincial outpost to a wealthy and rapidly expanding city.
+Between 1853 and 1854 Melbourne doubled in size, many living at first in tents, rough huts or prefabricated houses.
+The need for buildings of all types, coupled with available funding drew aspiring young architects from around the world, among them John James Clark, Peter Kerr and William Wilkinson Wardell.